welcome visitors

 Are you new here?

-Whether you come to us as a Unitarian Universalist, from another faith tradition, from no faith tradition at all, or out of sheer curiosity, we’re glad you found us!
+Whether you come to us as a Unitarian Universalist, from another faith tradition, or from no faith tradition at all we’re glad you found us!
 At Miami Valley Unitarian Universalist Fellowship (MVUUF):

 At MVUUF, we are working on transforming ourselves, our community, and our world.
 We hope to greet you soon!